Group actions on dg-manifolds and Exact Courant algebroids: Infinitesimal symmetries of -bundles over

 \subsubsection{Van Est map}

-The infinitesimal version of the lift of the $n+1$-form $H$ to the differentiable cohomology group $H^{n+1}_d(G,\Omega^\bullet M)$ can be obtained by the use of the van Est map.
-By differentiating the differentiable cohomology classes van Est \cite{VanEst1, VanEst2} defined a map
+The infinitesimal version of the lift of the closed $n+1$-form $H$ to the closed forms $Z^{n+1}_{}(G,\Omega^\bullet M)$ in $C^{n+1}_{}(G,\Omega^\bullet M)$ can be obtained by the use of the van Est map.
+By differentiating the differentiable forms van Est \cite{VanEst1, VanEst2} defined a map

-from the differentiable cohomology with values in the $G$-module of differentiable forms on $M$, to the Lie algebra cohomology of the Lie algebra ${\gr g}$ of $G$ with values in the ${\gr g}$ module of differentiable forms.
-This Lie algebra cohomology is defined in similar fashion to the differentiable cohomology through a double complex
+from the complex that calculates the differentiable cohomology with values in the $G$-module of differentiable forms on $M$, to the complex that calculates the Lie algebra cohomology of the Lie algebra ${\gr g}$ of $G$ with values in the ${\gr g}$ module of differentiable forms.
+This second complex that calculates the Lie algebra cohomology is defined in similar fashion to the differentiable cohomology through a double complex

 where the differential in the second coordinate is the De Rham differential and the differential in the first one is given by the Chevalley-Eilenberg differential in Lie algebra cohomology defined in \cite{ChevaleyEilenberg}.